 Introduction of Skype

 During this time the government had little influence over VoIP, and this allowed smaller communication companies to jump on the VoIP bandwagon.
 Services included pre-paid calling cards for consumers as a more affordable long-distance option.
-By 2003, Skype began to gain attention with the introduction of their beta software.
+By 2003, Skype began to gain attention with the introduction of its beta software.
 With the option to make free long-distance calls and use Skype’s free messaging service, there was a very accessible communication option that appealed to everyone.

 Skype was responsive to customers’ needs which gave them a huge advantage as consumers demanded an affordable, high-quality mode of communication.
 These demands included the ability to call cells and landlines, not just computers.
 As companies began to offer this option for a fee, it was still lower than traditional phone lines and other VoIP services.

 When Skype introduced video chat in 2005, they created a new, far more personal way for people to interact from anywhere in the world.
 This set a benchmark in the industry.
-However, Skype’s decision to keep their network closed and limit the software that could be used as a downside for some users.
+However, Skype’s decision to keep its network closed and limit the software that could be used as a downside for some users.
 Despite this, it guaranteed a monopoly for Skype in the industry.

 To compete with Skype’s position as king of VoIP, full-service VoIP providers began to fight back in 2004.
 This was the beginning of services such as unlimited domestic calling at a flat rate and shared free calling in families and groups.